-For all other classes, a warning will be given after 25% of the total number of scheduled class meetings per semester (or equivalent) during term courses and other academic sessions.
+For all other classes, a warning will be given after students miss 12.5% of the total number of scheduled class meetings per semester (or equivalent) during term courses and other academic sessions and will be withdrawn after 25%.

 The attendance policy for ENG 090, ENG 110, GS 101, GS 110, MTH 099 and MTH 100 is more rigorous than for other courses.
 See your course syllabus for details of the attendance policy.
 The Grade Appeal Process in the University Bulletin/Catalog addresses students' rights relative to this policy.